Curves

 .

-Filtering During the Roast Of All Curves - Impacting the Delta Curve Rendering During Roast
+Filtering During the Roast Of All Curves - Impacting the Delta Curve Rendering During Roast - (Curve Filter)

 Smooth Curves will impact the BT, ET and Delta curves during the roast.
 These are smoothed by averaging using the same algorithm for “Smoothed Deltas” (decay smoothing).
-Here the setting is applied to the curves, incl. the BT/ET before the core/basic Deltas are computed.
-Thus applying Smooth Curves results in smoother deltas and also in a shift on the time axis.
+Here the setting is applied to the curves, incl. the BT/ET before the Delta values are computed.
+Applying Smooth Curves results in smoother deltas and also in a shift on the time axis.
 Adding Curve Smoothing larger than 0 results in different renderings during and after the roast.
-NOTE that Smooth Curves settings are rendered post roast but the setting is used during the roast to calculate the Deltas shown.
-If you want the same smoothing applied during the roast and post roast, don’t apply any curve smoothing and don’t check “Optimal Smoothing Post Roast”.
+The maximum value is 5

 Smooth Spikes will activate a further low-pass filter that eliminates tiny spikes that occur on some systems randomly due to some electronic noise.
 This filter is only applied offline if Optimal Smoothing is active.